gabrielstar/moon/README.md

     npm run cy:moon:edge
 ```

-We will use again our runner to start 4 parallel sessions.
+Now we can use again our runner once again to start 4 parallel sessionsof cypress, selenium, playwright, ...

 ```powershell
     cd ./runner
     ./parallelRunner.ps1 #will run 4 parallel sessions
 ```

-Th eonly thing that is left is to turn on the AKS aut-scaling and configure limits on moon.
+The only thing that is left is to turn on the AKS auto-scaling and configure limits on moon to tell kubernetes to create more nodes for our browser instamces.

 ***
 ## Kubernetes scaling